-\item \textbf{$\xgate$-test Run} \begin{enumerate}[label*=\arabic*.] \item Measure the remaining input register halves in the computational basis.
+\item \textbf{$\xgate$-test Run} \begin{enumerate}[label*=\arabic*.,ref=\arabic*] \item Measure the remaining input register halves in the computational basis.
 Take the initial $\xgate$-encryption key to be the measurement outcomes (set the $\zgate$-key to 0). \item For each gate $G$ in $\cC$: perform the key updates for the $\xgate, \zgate$, $\cnot$ and $\hgate$ gates.
-For the $\rgate$ gadget, taking into account the classical message received and sent in Step~\ref{step:gates-EPR-protocol}, perform the measurement, key update rules and tests for the $\tgate$-gadget (Figure~\ref{fig:R-gate-EPR-X-test}). \item $V$ decrypts the output bit~$c$; let the result be~$c_{\text{comp}}$. $V$ accepts if~$c_{\text{comp}}=0$ \emph{and} if no errors were detected in step~\ref{step:comp-x-test-EPR}; otherwise reject. \end{enumerate}
+For the $\rgate$ gadget, taking into account the classical messages received and sent in \expref{Step}{step:gates-EPR-protocol-execute}, perform the measurement, key update rules and tests for the $\tgate$-gadget (\expref{Figure}{fig:R-gate-EPR-X-test}). \item $V$ decrypts the output bit~$c$; let the result be~$c_{\text{comp}}$. $V$ accepts if~$c_{\text{comp}}=0$ \emph{and} if no errors were detected in \stepref{step:2XR}{step:comp-x-test-EPR}; otherwise reject. \end{enumerate}